OpenAssetIO/OpenAssetIO/decisions/C-ManagerInterface.md

-Given this, a C API function wrapping a C++ class method has between 0 and 3 possible output values, depending on whether a return value is expected and whether an error code and message (i.e. exception) is possible.
+Given this, a C API function wrapping a C++ class method has between 0 and 3 possible output values, depending on whether a return value is expected and whether an error code and message (i.e. in lieu of an exception) is possible.

 The proposed signature is then
 ```